keidra/Project-1-Game/game/README.md

 A .onclick is enabled for the Reset, Hint, and Next Word buttons.

 A .append is used to output the correctly unscrambled letter, after the player gets it correct.
-It is then placed into a '<li>' item inside an '<ul>'.
+It is then placed into an li item inside an ul.
 An alert generates upon the correct answer being reached using swal();.

 'Score++' is used to incremented the number of correct words, and is stored with .text(score).
 -----------------------------------------------------------------------------------------------------------------------------